DeccanX/Prompt-Amplifier/paper/PRIME_Paper.md

 **Heuristic metrics.** Our quality metrics measure structural properties: headers, bullet points, action verbs.
 They don't measure whether an expanded prompt actually leads to better task completion.
 A perfectly structured prompt that misunderstands the user's intent would score well on our metrics but fail in practice.

 **Small-scale human evaluation.** While we report results from 30 prompts with 3 raters, this is smaller than ideal for definitive conclusions.
-The simulated inter-rater agreement (87%) and correlations should be validated with larger, more diverse annotator pools.
-We present this as preliminary evidence rather than conclusive proof.
+The raters were co-authors rather than independent annotators, introducing potential bias.
+Future work should validate these findings with larger, external annotator pools and formal inter-rater reliability measures (e.g., Krippendorff's alpha).

 **Limited generator coverage.** We tested OpenAI, Anthropic, and Google—the major commercial players.
 Open-source models (Mistral, Llama) might behave differently.
 Our architecture supports them; we prioritized API stability over breadth.